 Process of Paying Inheritance Tax

-The process of paying inheritance tax involves several steps, starting with determining the value of the estate.
-Executors or personal representatives are responsible for reporting the estate’s value to HMRC and paying any inheritance tax due.
-The tax is typically paid out of the estate before the remaining assets are distributed to beneficiaries.
-It’s essential to understand the deadlines for payment and the potential penalties for late payment to avoid any additional financial strain on the estate.
+The process of paying IHT involves several steps, starting with determining the total value of the estate.
+Executors or personal representatives are responsible for reporting the estate’s value to HMRC and paying any IHT due — typically within six months of the end of the month in which the person died.
+Interest is charged on late payments.

 Inheritance Tax in the United States